dimantha1234/pipedream/components/twitter/readme.md

 #### `async` _getAuthorizationHeader

 Generate an authorization header to sign the request.
 The data, method and URL passed into this function must exactly match the values submitted in the API request to Twitter.
+This method is typically called from `_makeRequest()`.

 ##### Inputs